Harvey Glatman

-Harvey Murray Glatman (December 10, 1927 – September 18, 1959) was an American serial killer active during the late 1950s.
-He was known in the media as the Lonely Hearts Killer and the Glamour Girl Slayer.
+Harvey Murray Glatman (December 10, 1927 – September 18, 1959) was an American serial killer and rapist during the late 1950s known as the Lonely Hearts Killer or the Glamour Girl Slayer.
 He would use several pseudonyms, posing as a professional photographer to lure his victims with the promise of a modeling career.

 Early life

-Harvey Glatman was born on December 10, 1927, in The Bronx, New York City and moved to Colorado early in his childhood.
+Harvey Glatman was born on December 10, 1927, in The Bronx, New York City, the only child of Albert and Ophelia (née Gold) Glatman; the family moved to Denver, Colorado, early in his childhood.
+Glatman was of Russian-Jewish and Polish-Jewish descent.
+An intelligence quotient test measured his level of intelligence at 130.

 Glatman exhibited antisocial and sadomasochistic tendencies as a small child, tying a string around his penis and pulling on it to achieve a sexual thrill.
-When he was aged 12, he developed the habit of placing a rope around his neck, running it through the bathtub drain, and pulling it tight against his neck.
-Glatman's mother took him to the family physician, who said he "would grow out of it."
+When he was aged 12, he developed the habit of placing a rope around his neck, running it through the bathtub drain and pulling it tight against his neck.
+His mother consulted a family physician who said he "would grow out of it."

 As a teenager, Glatman began breaking into women's apartments and stealing random items, including lingerie and, in one incident, a handgun.
 Over time, he escalated to stalking women and sexually assaulting them.
-In August 1945, Glatman was convicted of kidnapping and sexually assaulting a woman, and was sentenced to 5–10 years in Elmira Reformatory.
-Two years later, he was transferred to Sing Sing to serve out the rest of his sentence.
-During his imprisonment, Glatman was diagnosed with "psychopathic personality - schizophrenic type having sexually perverted impulses as the basis of his criminality".
+In August 1945, he pleaded guilty to first degree grand larceny and was sentenced to 5–10 years in Elmira Reformatory.
+Two years later, Glatman was transferred to Sing Sing to serve out the rest of his sentence.
+During his imprisonment he was diagnosed with "psychopathic personality - schizophrenic type having sexually perverted impulses as the basis of his criminality."
 He was paroled in 1948.

 Murders

-Glatman moved to Los Angeles, California, in 1957 and started trolling modeling agencies looking for potential victims.
+Glatman moved to Los Angeles in 1957 and started trawling modeling agencies looking for potential victims.
 He would contact them with offers of work for pulp magazines, take them back to his apartment, tie them up and sexually assault them, taking pictures all the while.
 He would then strangle them and dump the bodies in the desert.
 Glatman's two known model victims were Judith Dull and Ruth Mercado.
 He met his third victim, Shirley Ann Bridgeford, through a Lonely Hearts ad in the newspaper.

-Glatman is also a suspect in the slaying of "Boulder Jane Doe," a victim whose corpse was discovered by hikers near Boulder, Colorado, in 1954.
-Her identity remained a mystery for 55 years.
-In October 2009, local authorities were notified by Dr. Terry Melton of Mitotyping Technologies in State College, Pennsylvania, that her lab had made a match between the Jane Doe's DNA profile and that of a woman who thought the unidentified murder victim might be her long-lost sister.
-The positive identification of "Boulder Jane Doe" was an 18-year-old woman from Phoenix, Arizona, named Dorothy Gay Howard.
+Glatman is also a suspect in the slaying of Dorothy Gay Howard, whose corpse had been discovered by hikers near Boulder, Colorado, in 1954, with no clues to her identity.
+Dubbed "Boulder Jane Doe", she remained unidentified until October 2009, when Boulder authorities were contacted by Dr. Terry Melton of Mitotyping Technologies in State College, Pennsylvania, who said that her lab had made a match between the victim's DNA profile and that of a woman who thought the victim might be her long-lost sister.
+The victim was then positively identified as Howard, an 18-year-old woman from Phoenix, Arizona.